kickstartDS/kickstartDS/packages/components/base/README.md

 # Base Module

-see `CHANGELOG.md` for version history
+see `CHANGELOG.md` for version history!